 - 140 km/h on motorways (dual carriageway with emergency lane)**

 If you’d like to explore Bulgaria by car, there is simply no way to avoid paying the road toll.
-Unlike in many other countries, it’s not only the highways that are paid.
-Basically all roads are tolled except the municipal ones and some small country roads.
-Fortunately it is not too expensive though.
+Unlike in many other countries, not only the highways are paid but basically all roads are tolled except the municipal ones and some small country roads.
+Fortunately the toll is not too expensive though.
 See the price list below for passenger cars in 2023.
 Interestingly, the prices decreased by 10% from 2022 to 2023.